benwhalley/just-enough-r/docs/working-with-dataframes.md

 Recently, a suite of packages has been developed for R which tries to provide a simple, consistent set of tools for working with data and graphics.

-This suite of packages is called the *tidyverse*, and you can load all of these pacakges by calling:
+This suite of packages is called the *tidyverse*, and you can load all of these packages by calling:

 ```r